-DIY Leather Hanging Planter Die Cut Using Cricut Leather
+DIY Leather Hanging Planter Die Cut With Cricut Leather

 I love how this simple plant hanger turned out for Mother's Day.
 It only requires one sheet of Cricut leather and few other supplies.